 Samuel H. Boardman is susceptible to human damage if not treated carefully.
 Sandstone cliffs can quickly erode, people can fall from dangerous ledges, and essential plants can be destroyed underfoot if you aren’t careful where you step!

 Before heading out to explore the Samuel H. Boardman trails and beaches, please review the Leave No Trace principles to ensure you leave the coast in the same condition you found it!

-- Leave Wildlife Undisturbed: Explore tide pools, but leave the critters where they are!
+Leave Wildlife Undisturbed: Explore these iconic Oregon coast tide pools, but leave the critters where they are!

 Directions To Samuel H. Boardman

 Samuel H. Boardman Scenic Corridor is located in the southwest corner of Oregon.
 Found along the Oregon Coast Highway (Highway 101), Samuel H. Boardman is a 12 mile-stretch of attractions that are easily accessible right off the road.
 There is no official visitor center, only signs along the highway indicating you are entering the corridor.

 Here are the distances to Samuel H. Boardman from these popular nearby Oregon towns: